 In this case the uploads took a similar amount of time, and this is likely due to the upload speed of my broadband connection.
 The download from Civo's location in the UK is likely to be much quicker.

-Civo prides itself on being a cloud platform for developers, run by developers who can provide technical support and expert help via our KUBE100 Slack channel.
-Find out more and apply for KUBE100 access here.
+Civo prides itself on being a cloud platform for developers, run by developers who can provide technical support and expert help via our Slack channel.
+Find out more and sign up.

 - If you want to find out more about Minio, join the Minio Slack workspace.